 China ETFs give retail investors access to soaring tech, Ant stocks

-[SHANGHAI] Some of China's biggest fund houses are launching products that will give millions of mom-and-pop investors exposure to the nation's soaring tech firms.
+SOME of China's biggest fund houses are launching products that will give millions of mom-and-pop investors exposure to the country's soaring tech firms.

-Four exchange-traded funds (ETFs) tracking the Star 50 Index open for subscription on Tuesday, and are expected to attract as much as 20 billion yuan (S$4.01 billion) between them.
+Four exchange-traded funds (ETFs) tracking the Star 50 Index opened for subscription on Tuesday, and are expected to attract as much as 20 billion yuan (S$4.01 billion) between them.

 The launch comes just days after the Shanghai stock exchange approved Ant Group's listing on its Star Board, setting the stage for a trading debut as soon as late October.